ShaunGruuw/melvor-thuum/README.md

 ### 1.6.3
 * fixed concert pass halves dropping more often then intended
-* adjusted the Thruum pet, Muse, to provide a flat -0.15s Thruum Interval from -1% Thruum Interval
+* adjusted the Thruum pet, Dragon, to provide a flat -0.15s Thruum Interval from -1% Thruum Interval

 ### 1.6.2
 * fixed message when the concert pass runs out to be more context specific